Replication-Factor-Cut-Run-Analysis/GetReproduciblePeaks/README.md

 # PeakAnalyzer
-Tool for analyzing peaks from ChipSeq or Cut&amp;Run Experiment
+Process for analyzing peaks from ChipSeq or Cut&amp;Run Experiment